Neuroscience Workshop - virtual

 Neuroscience teaches us about the brain mechanisms that influence the mind, the driving force behind every thought, memory, emotion and behaviour that people have, and as coaches we need to learn to work with both.
-This two-day specialist interest workshop will provide you with an understanding of the brain-body mechanisms associated with stress and anxiety and how they are triggered.
+This live, virtual specialist interest workshop will provide you with an understanding of the brain-body mechanisms associated with stress and anxiety and how they are triggered.
 From that you will practice implementing the learning into a coaching conversation to help you better support your coachees with their work-related stress.

 Want to know about running this programme at your organisation?
 Let's have a chat.